RandolphDR/SimpleHTMLPortfolio/README.md

 To see the sourcecode:

 1. Download the HTML FILE
-2. Open it with your VSCODE or IDE that you are preffer to use
+2. Open it with your VSCODE or any IDE that you prefer to use.